sarakgryka/bamazon/README.md

 The Bamazon Marketplace is a command line application that uses MySQL to track products and inventory.
 There is a customer facing application as well as a manager application.

-Below is a picture of the starting table an inventory
+Below is a picture of the starting table and inventory.

 ![table](./pics/table.PNG)